rsharifnasab/AmirzaHelper/README.md

-a simple program to find answer of mirza app with database of all persian words! first of all you should run program with command: python3 helper.py then enter all your worlds(space isnt required) after pressing enter program will list all possible words in a file: ans.txt
+a simple program to find answer of amirza app with database of all persian words! first of all you should run program with command: python3 helper.py then enter all your worlds(space isnt required) after pressing enter program will list all possible words in a file: ans.txt